 Measuring SEO Success with Google Analytics for Auto Marketers

-A true marketing plan isn’t successful without tracking, measuring, and altering your course.
-If you’re consistently sending out messaging into the universe, how do you tell if your messaging is successful?
+If you’re consistently sending messages into the digital universe, how do you tell if your efforts are successful?

 Go with your gut?
 Hopefully not.